-My agent has the full authority to make decisions about my medical or mental-health care - the same way I could if I were able.
-That includes the authority to:
+My agent has the authority to make decisions about my medical or mental-health care - the same way I could if I were able.
+That includes (this is not a complete list) the authority to:

 - Agree to, refuse, or withdraw any treatment, procedures, or medication.
-(My specific instructions for life-support treatment are in Part 4 on page 5.) - Get all my medical and mental-health records (I give a release under HIPAA, the federal privacy law). - Hire and fire medical professionals and other support personnel, using my assets. - Admit me to, or discharge me from, any medical-care facility (even against medical advice) or any living facility, including a nursing home or hospice. - Get legal and personal information, sign documents, and take legal action in my name - if any of these are reasonably needed for my medical or mental-health care.
+(My instructions for life-support treatment are in Part 4 on page 5.) - Get all my medical and mental-health records (I give a release under HIPAA, the federal privacy law). - Sign a do-not-resuscitate order an order not to try to revive me if my heart or breathing stops. - Hire and fire medical professionals and other support personnel, using my assets. - Admit me to, or discharge me from, any medical-care facility (even against medical advice) or any living facility, including hospice. - Get legal and personal information, sign documents, and take legal action in my name - if any of these are reasonably needed for my medical or mental-health care.